neilbantoc/neilbantoc.github.io/_posts/2017-05-16-greenland-data-vis.md

 ## Implementation

-> **Highlight** I flexed my web development skills by creating a website with live animations instead of a video to showcase what our dashboard would look like.
+> **Highlight** I flexed my web development skills by creating a website with javascript driven animations instead of a video to showcase what our dashboard would look like.

 <img class="post-image-large center materialboxed responsive-img" src="/images/posts/main/greenland/d3.png"/>